JuliaPy/PyPlot.jl/demo/5-more.md

 to show how powerful it could be.
-If you need some functions has not yet been wrapped (this is quite probably, since I only implemented the functions that I think I will use in my work), a special function `mrun()` could be utilized to send any matplotlib commands.
+If you need some functions has not yet been wrapped (this is quite probably, since I only implemented the functions that I think I will use in my work), a special function `psend()` could be utilized to send arbitrary matplotlib commands.
 Also, it is quite easy to wrap those functions, take `src/alias.jl` as example and make your own.

 [mpl]: http://matplotlib.org/
 [gallery]: http://matplotlib.org/gallery.html